Celts to the Crèche: Day 36

 She becomes a nun: Theodechilde had become a nun at the double monastery of Faremoutiers, east of Paris that was founded upon the heritage of the Celtic Irish monk St. Columbanus’ foundation and rule.

-Jouarre flourished so much under Abbess Theodechilde’s leadership that she sent several nuns including Bertille, who became the first Abbess at the newly formed Chelles Abbey about 660 AD and to Soissons Abbey about 667 AD.
+Jouarre flourished so much under Abbess Theodechilde’s leadership that she sent several nuns including Bertilla, who became the first Abbess at the newly formed Chelles Abbey about 660 AD and to Soissons Abbey about 667 AD.

 These beautiful words are inscribed in Latin (translated into English) on Theodechilde’ sarcophagus:

 “This tomb contains the remains of blessed Theodechilde, virgin of noble race, valiant in works, ardent in faith, mother of this monastery.
 She taught her daughters to run to meet Christ like the wise virgins, their lamps filled with oil.
 She now rejoices in paradise.”